vigneshsweekaran/vigneshsweekaran.github.io/content/docker/tutorials/tasks/create-docker-image-nginx-html.md

 COPY index.html /usr/share/nginx/html
 ```

-In the Dockerfile you are using "nginx:latest" as the base docker image and copying the index.hml file to `/usr/share/nginx/html` folder during docker build
+In the Dockerfile you are using `nginx:latest` as the base docker image and copying the `index.hml` file to `/usr/share/nginx/html` folder during docker build

 ### Build the docker image
 ```